kostik-b/metrics-store/README.md

 The binary file `metrics-store` will be placed in a newly created `bin` directory under project's root directory.

 # Running
-The `metrics-store` server can be run with the following parameters:
+The `metrics-store` server can be run with the following parameters (these are also shown when `-h` argument is passed to the application):
 ```
 Usage of metrics-store:
   -allow-unkwnown-fields